 A proposed local component is typically a discovered component that has been imported via a discovery run and serves as a potential technology to be included in an application or component platform.
 Proposed local components are usually used to upgrade to simple technology changes that don't require the planning and investment needed for significant architectural changes, which would typically be scoped in a project solution.
 Proposed local components can also be used to replace existing local components for a simplified versioning of technology.
-A proposed local component can explicitly be changed to a "real" local component and the proposed local component will be deleted from the Alfabet database.
+A proposed local component can explicitly be changed to a "real" local component.
+In this case, the local component will inherit all attributes defined for the proposed local component and the proposed local component will be deleted from the Alfabet database.